samover/instagram/README.md

 As a user
 So that I can post a picture
-I would like to upload a picture
+I would like to upload a picture with a caption

 As a user
-So that I can tag a picture
+So that I can see other user activity
-I would like to write a caption to an uploaded picture
+I would like to see all posted photos

 ```